-Crs# Course Name Description Credit AA331 Animated Short Film Animated Short Film.
+Crs# Course Name Description Cred dit AA331 Animated Short Film Animated Short Film.
 This upper division hybrid media studio extends the principles of animation - the pacing of sequential images, the tension between stillness and movement, and the hybrid compositing practices that define digital filmmaking - in the creation of innovative, upper division work constructed from a frame-by-frame perspective.
-Topics include: digital film and hybrid moving image, gestures and languages of movement, rotoscoping and the loss of the index, and the architecture of animated space.
+Animated Short Film - Topics include: digital film and hybrid moving image, gestures and languages of movement, rotoscoping and the loss of the index, and the architecture of animated space.
 The course is structured by individual and collaborative projects, critiques, lectures and screenings on historical and contemporary animated art forms, discussions of theoretical readings, research and writing, and field work to support in-depth investigations tied to non-traditional contexts, interdisciplinary investigations and a range of display platforms.
 Prerequisites: AA231 3 AA332 Animated Installation Animated Installation.
 This upper division studio course builds upon the principles of animation - while pushing the idea of 'screen' beyond the traditional single rectangular experience.
 Course topics address both concepts and production to include: experiencing spatial form/moving image in spaces, spectacle & poetics, and considerations for multi-channel projections.
 The course includes individual and collaborative projects, equipment demonstrations and hands-on technical experimenting, critiques, field trips, and lectures/screenings on historical and contemporary installations and projections.
 Students will be asked to participate and lead discussions of theoretical readings and engage in upper division practice-based research to support in-depth investigations leading to the creation of work designed for range of display platforms and audiences.
 Final projects will culminate in a public exhibition.
 Prerequisites: AA231.
 3 AA333 Narrative Strategies This upper division course will investigate narrative construction, both implied and explicit, through the frame of literature, film and critical theory with a focus on understanding and developing animated narratives for short form platforms.
 Through applied exercises, lecture/screenings, critiques and discussions of readings, participants will explore how the particular language of animation can be used to create original and challenging work in single and multiple channels.
 Projects will address associative thinking, visualization, narrative events, event analysis, and structural processes with direct reference to traditional narrative forms, documentary and experimental practice.
 Through collaborative, provocative, and spirited investigations of a variety of historical and contemporary approaches, students will engage in advanced critical thinking as a means to investigate narrative structures and creative practice within moving image arts.
 Prerequisites: AA231-232.
-3 AA334 Animated Documentary Animated documentary is a genre of film that combines animation and documentary in the production of non-fiction film.
-From Winsor McCay's 1918 classic "The Sinking of the Lusitania" through a host of educational and social guidance films to Aardman's 1987 "Going Equipped" and Chris Landreth's 2004 Oscar winning "Ryan," animated documentary exposes as false the old ultimatum: either artistic or didactic, either aesthetic or political.
-Animated documentary as a valuable tool within contemporary ethnography, which can be used to bring breadth and depth to representation of 'the other'.
-The course includes close readings of films, short field assignments, lecture/screenings on historical and contemporary documentaries, discussion of readings, visiting artists and on-going critique resulting in a final project.
-Prerequisites: Beginning Animated Arts 1, Beginning Sound.
-3 AA335 Animation Special Topics Special topics courses are approved to take advantage of timely subjects, the expertise of a faculty member, or to test student interest in a topic which may later be added to the curriculum.
+3 AA335 Animated Arts Special Topics Special topics courses are approved to take advantage of timely subjects, the expertise of a faculty member, or to test student interest in a topic which may later be added to the curriculum.
 Prerequisites: AA231-232.
-3 AA435 Animation Special Topics Special topics courses are approved to take advantage of timely subjects, the expertise of a faculty member, or to test student interest in a topic which may later be added to the curriculum.
-Prerequisites: Senior standing or permission of instructor.
 3

-COMMUNICATION DESIGN
+GRAPHIC DESIGN